Start page

 I consider it my duty to express my sincere gratitude to the professor of Germanic and theoretical linguistics at the University of Munich, Theo Vennemann, who kindly agreed to read the material of this article and refrained from critical remarks, but clarified the quoted passage from one of his works.
-At the same time, I would like to thank Professor Peter Reijke for the opportunity to familiarize myself with the work and for providing the address of Theo Fennemann.
+At the same time, I would like to thank Professor Peter Reijke for the opportunity to familiarize myself with the work and for providing Theo Fennemann's address.

-The question about the origin and the ethnical belonging of famous Trypilla (Tripolje) culture is dark up to this time although the concept of its autochthonous origin generally prevailed among its researchers for a long time.
-This Chalcolithic (Eneolithic) culture existed in the area of Right-bank Ukraine and Moldova during the V-III mill.
+The question about the origin and the ethnical belonging of the famous Trypilla (Tripolje) culture is dark up to this time.
+However, the concept of its autochthonous origin generally prevailed among its researchers for a long time.
+This Chalcolithic (Eneolithic) culture existed in Right-bank Ukraine and Moldova during the V-III mill.
 B.C. and left numerous archaeological sites with rich archaeological material, which allows us to recreate the look of Trypillians.

-Trypillian culture is closely connected with the culture of Cucuteni in Romania and therefore they are collectively called Trypilla-Cucuteni culture.
+Trypillian culture is closely connected with the culture of Cucuteni in Romania; therefore, they are collectively called Trypilla-Cucuteni culture.
 One can say about the origin of these cultures in Asia Minor.
 In such a way, the creators of both cultures who had come from Asia Minor could be Semites.

 Left: The map of the migrations of the creators of Prekukuteni – Early Tripoli culture on the territory of Ukraine